fuersten/csvsqldb/install.md

 - You will need the following software packages
   - boost-1.53 or higher
   - lua-5.1 or higher
-  - readline-6.0 or higher (only for the command line interface)
   - cmake-2.8 or higher
   - clang++ 3.4 or higher compiler or g++ 4.8 or higher
   - libc++ 3.4 or higher